Virginia Credit Union Political Action Committee (VACUPAC)

 - Corporate Support of VACUPAC: State-chartered credit unions can make a direct contribution to VACUPAC.
 Corporate-level contributions from Virginia-based, state-chartered credit unions will be used exclusively to help state legislators/candidates who have demonstrated that they understand credit unions and that they support our ability to provide the services our members want and need.
-Under our current system the majority of our PAC dollars are distributed to federal-level political candidates, owed to the fact that most credit union legislative and regulatory issues are federal-level matters.
+Under our current system, the majority of our PAC dollars are distributed to federal-level political candidates, owing to the fact that most credit union legislative and regulatory issues are federal-level matters.

 For that reason, corporate-level contributions by state-chartered credit unions are a powerful advocacy tool for us, enabling our PAC to more easily support candidates for state offices.

-NOTE: State-chartered credit unions’ direct contributions to the Virginia Credit Union Political Action Committee (VACUPAC) are subject to an additional tax liability.
+NOTE: State-chartered credit unions’ direct contributions to the Virginia Credit Union Political Action Committee (VACUPAC) are subject to additional tax liability.
 The credit union will be required to file IRS form 1120 POL per Internal Revenue Code Section 527, in addition to form 990.
 Please consult your tax professional for additional guidance.

 - Political Administrative Fund: This fund allows all credit unions (state and federal) to contribute funds to cover activities associated with advocacy.
 (For example, these funds have helped cover the cost of hosting legislative events at the Credit Union House of Virginia.)